 - There were significant racial disparities in detention and outcomes,

 - There was insufficient community or evidence-based programming,

 - There were inconsistent standards for detention/out-of-home placements,

 - There was inadequate data collection, collaboration, analysis,

-- There was insufficient family and community engagement.
+- There was little family and community engagement.

 The JDAI Key Reform Objectives were to

 - Reduce reliance on secure confinement,

 - Redirect resources to effective community-based and culturally appropriate services for youth and their families,